-With the fresh burst of lemon juice, this oven-roasted asparagus recipe will become one of your favorite veggie side dish ideas.
+With the fresh burst of lemon juice, this oven roasted asparagus will become one of your absolute favorite veggie side dish ideas.
+It's made with just a few simple ingredients yet elegant enough for a dinner party.
+The recipe can be used to cook frozen asparagus or fresh spears.

 Asparagus is one of the easiest vegetables you can make.
 It’s also really versatile!

-There are so many ways you can prepare it.
+There are so many different ways you can prepare it.
 You can:

 - Steam it